Yakutsk: Etymology

 The city was founded in 1632 by the Cossacks and was originally called either the Lensky fortress or the Yakutsk fortress.
-The first version of the toponym came from the hydronym "Lena", the second, from "Yakutia", eventually became the main one in use.
+The first version of the toponym came from the hydronym "Lena", the second, from "Yakutia", a synonym for Sakha, eventually became the main one in use.
 In 1708 it received city status as Yakutsk.

 History

 The Yakuts, also known as the Sakha people, migrated to the area during the 13th and 14th centuries from other parts of Siberia.
-When they arrived they mixed with other indigenous Siberians in the area.
+When they arrived they mixed with other indigenous Siberians.
 The Russian settlement of Yakutsk was founded in 1632 as an ostrog (fortress) by Pyotr Beketov.

-In 1639, it became the center of the Voivode of Yakutsk, who became the most important Russian official in the region and directed expansion to the east and south.

 Climate

-With an intensely continental subarctic climate (Köppen climate classification Dfd), Yakutsk has the coldest winter temperatures for any city its size or larger on Earth.
-Average monthly temperatures in Yakutsk range from -39.0 C in July to +19.9 C in December.
+With an intensely continental subarctic climate (Köppen climate classification Dfd, Trewartha Ecbd), Yakutsk has the coldest winter temperatures for any city its size or larger on Earth.
+Average monthly temperatures in Yakutsk range from -39.0 C in January to +19.9 C in July.
 Yakutsk is the largest city built on continuous permafrost, and many houses there are built on concrete piles.